-Unnao rape case: Expelled Kuldeep Singh Sengar gets life imprisonment
+Unnao rape case: Expelled BJP MLA Kuldeep Singh Sengar gets life imprisonment

-New Delhi, Dec 20: A Delhi court will hear the order for the quantum of sentence against expelled BJP MLA Kuldeep Singh Sengar, held guilty by a special court on Monday of raping a minor in 2017.
+New Delhi, Dec 20: Expelled BJP MLA Kuldeep Singh Sengar was sentenced to life by a Delhi court in connection with the 2017 Unnao rape case.

+District Judge Dharmesh Sharma, who had reserved the verdict on quantum of sentence in the forenoon, also imposed a fine of Rs 25 lakh in the case.

+It also directed that the rape survivor be paid an additional Rs 10 lakh as compensation to the mother of the victim.

+The Court also orders CBI to assess threat perception and offer the necessary protection to the victim and her family; CBI has also been directed to provide safe house to victim and her family.

-The Central Bureau of Investigation has asked for the maximum punishment for him.
-The probe agency urged the court to give maximum punishment of life term, prescribed under the law, to the politician.
+The Central Bureau of Investigation had urged the court to give maximum punishment of life term, prescribed under the law, to the politician.

 The counsel for the CBI and the complainant sought maximum punishment for Sengar, saying the court must consider the "cry of the girls in heinous crimes".